autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

 hyperparameters = {  # hyperparameters of each model type
                    'GBM': gbm_options,
-                   'NN': nn_options,  # NOTE: comment this line out if you get errors on Mac OSX }  # When these keys are missing from hyperparameters dict, no models of that type are trained
+                   'NN_MXNET': nn_options,  # NOTE: comment this line out if you get errors on Mac OSX }  # When these keys are missing from hyperparameters dict, no models of that type are trained

 time_limit = 2*60  # train various models for ~2 min